hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/auth0.md

 Auth0 is a service that allows you to integrate authentication and authorization into your applications.

-Once you connect your application to Auth0, Auth0 can take care of everything auth-related.
+Once your application is connected to Auth0, it can take care of all your authentication requirements.

 ## How to Integrate Auth0 with Hasura